BlankOn/irgsh-go/HACKING.md

 You may be asked for your GPG key passphrase.
 You'll see the package preprared in this terminal, then in the chief terminal (job coordination), then in builder terminal (package building), then in repo terminal (package submission into the repository).

 If all is well, you can see the result by opening `http://localhost:8082/experimental/` on your web browser.
-At this point, you may start to hack.
+At this point, you have explored the full cycle of the basic usage.
+You may want to start to hack.

 Check the status of a pipeline